faucetsdn/udmi/README.md

 [Googe's Cloud IoT Core](https://cloud.google.com/iot/docs/), it can be applied to any set of data or hosting setup.

+## Recommended Workflow

+The [recommended workflow](docs/workflow.md) for UDMI covers using the _registrar_ and _validator_ tools to configure and test a cloud project.
+Additionally, the _pubber_ tool is instrumental in setting up and testing the system independent of actual device setup.

 ## Use Cases

 The essence behind UDMI is an automated mechanism for IoT system management.
 Many current